nhavoc/Water_Mango/README.md

 # Water_Mango
 Remote Water Management System.

-This water management system provides a user with the ability to water plants with the help of a button and responses using a bacground color code that signify the following:
+This water management system provides a user with the ability to water plants with the help of a button and responses using a background color code that signify the following:

 __RED__: NEEDS WATERING